etan18/Obsidian-Notes/Cognitive Science/imaging.md

 **Transcranial Magnetic Simulation (TMS)** is a noninvasive method to excite neurons in the brain.
 Weak electric currents are induced in the brain by electromagnetic induction, producing virtual lesions to establish the importance of specific regions in the brain.

+##### fMRI
 **Functional MRI (fMRI)** utilizes the same methods as a regular MRI, but takes many MRI images over time in order to gauge brain function, rather than anatomy.
-- The BOLD response is based on changes in the relative concentration of oxygenated and deoxygenated hemoglobin to measure how much oxygen a particular brain region is using
+- The **blood oxygenation level dependent** (BOLD) response is based on changes in the relative concentration of oxygenated and deoxygenated hemoglobin to measure how much oxygen a particular brain region is using

 ![dynamic imaging](img/imaging.png)

 _Temporal Resolution_ is the accuracy of the measure of when an event is occuring.
 _Spatial Resolution_ is the accuracy of the measure of where an event is occuring.

+>[!info] Metabolic Activity
+>Neural activity demands a lot of oxygen and glucose consumption.
+Dynamic imaging techniques like PET scans and fMRI work by measuring the metabolic rates in different areas of the brain.
+The idea is that more metabolic activity corresponds to higher neural activity.
+>
+>For example, fMRI measures the ratio of oxygenated to de-oxygenated blood (BOLD response).
+This ratio increases with neural activity due to oversupply in active areas.